Eryhnar/FSD-restaurant-menu/README.md

 ## Roadmap

+- **Add pictures to the food cards** - Food cards will have pictures showing what they are.
+This was delayed due to not having the official pictures for all dishes.

 - **Make the menu title text more responsive** - So that it follows better the expected possition at all times.

 - **Fix the vertical overflow that occurs on some screen sizes in the footer**

 - **Add a phone interactive button** - To allow users to automatically dial the contact number when on phone.